Case Studies & Testimonials

 In 2015 the company experienced unexpected global recognition after uncovering a security flaw with Facebook.
 The story quickly went viral resulting in global debates around the security procedures for social media platforms.

-Martin Woods, Director at SALT.agency said: "The EIA Hub team have been instrumental in our growth helping to take some of the hassle and stress out of running a business.
+Martin Woods, Director at SALT.agency said: "The UBC Leeds team have been instrumental in our growth helping to take some of the hassle and stress out of running a business.
 This has allowed us to focus on what we’re good at, running an SEO company and building software.
 We are really pleased to have started working with one of the world’s most successful tech start-ups in recent years.
 This has further extended our portfolio of clients which we offer international SEO services to within the agency.
 It is a privilege to work with such an ambitious and well respected company in a fascinating market."

 WIFIPLUG is an app controlled smart device which allows you to control several home appliances from lamps to coffee machines and even curtains from anywhere in the world.
 Now partnered with Apple, WIFIPLUG can even be controlled using your voice.
 It is the latest in a long line of businesses started by serial entrepreneur Leon Doyle.